 The SENCO is involved in supporting teachers involved in drawing up Individual Education Plans for children.

-The governing body reviews this policy annually and considers any amendments in the light of the annual review findings.
+The governing body reviews this policy every three years and considers any amendments in the light of the annual review findings.
 The Headteacher and SEND Governor report the outcomes of the review to the full governing body.